sbazhko/blog/content/articles/caches.md

 - **When Not to Use Caching:**

-  - Your system has no performance issues.
+  - **Your system has no performance issues.**
+  For example, if you run a simple blog with a few hundred visitors per day, the database queries are already quick.
+In such cases, adding caching introduces unnecessary complexity without significant benefits.

-  - Your data changes constantly, making cache updates frequent and costly.
+  - **Your data changes constantly**, making cache updates frequent and costly.
+  Consider a stock trading platform where prices update every second.
+Using caching in this scenario would require constant invalidation and reloading, increasing overhead and risking data inconsistencies.

-  - Your data is sensitive, like passwords or financial information, where caching could pose risks.
+  - **Your data is sensitive**, like passwords or financial information, where caching could pose risks.
+  For instance, caching account balances in a banking app might expose sensitive information or lead to inaccuracies that could violate strict data handling policies.

 - **When to Use Caching:**